Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 8.28 Diffusion involves the unrestricted dispersal of molecules throughout space due to their random motion.
 When this process is restricted to passage of molecules through very small openings in a physical barrier, the process is called effusion.

 If a mixture of gases is placed in a container with porous walls, the gases effuse through the small openings in the walls.
 The lighter gases pass through the small openings more rapidly (at a higher rate) than the heavier ones (Figure 8.29).
-In 1832, Thomas Graham studied the rates of effusion of different gases and formulated Graham’s law of effusion: The rate of effusion of a gas is inversely proportional to the square root of the mass of its particles:
+In 1832, Thomas Graham studied the rates of effusion of different gases and formulated Graham’s law of effusion: The rate of effusion of a gas is inversely proportional to the square root of its molar mass:

 rate of effusion1rate of effusion1

-This means that if two gases A and B are at the same temperature and pressure, the ratio of their effusion rates is inversely proportional to the ratio of the square roots of the masses of their particles:
+This means that if two gases A and B are at the same temperature and pressure, the ratio of their effusion rates is inversely proportional to the ratio of the square roots of their molar masses:

 rate of effusion of Arate of effusion of B=BArate of effusion of Arate of effusion of B=BA